b-matthias/MECL-MC300/README.md

 #### Introduction

 In 1962, Motorola introduced a new family of logic circuits called MECL.
 In the following years, Motorola continued to introduce subsequent versions of the MECL family.
-Hence, this (first) family of circuits are sometimes called MECL I.
+Hence, this (first) family of circuits called MECL I.
 In later versions of Motorola manuals (e.g. MECL System Design Book, Forth Edition), Motorola uses five names when refering to the MECL  logic family: MECL I, MECL II, MECL III, MECL 10K, and MECL 10KH.
-This project will focus on MECL I or MC300/MC350 series circuits.
+This project will focus on MECL I, or the MC300/MC350 series circuits.

 #### MECL MC300 Series

-The family of the MECL logic circuits are available as two different series, with part numbers which differ by "50" (e.g. MC303 and MC353 or MC311 and MC361).
+The family of the MECL logic circuits are available as two different series, with part numbers which differ by "50" (e.g. MC303 and MC353).
 The MC300 series is "extended" operating temperature range -55 to +125 (degrees C).
 The MC350 series is "commercial" operating temperature range 0 to +75 (degrees C).
 There are some idiosyncrasies to the part numbering schemes.
 I will try to identify each of these situations in individual markdown files for each part number, as needed.